pwmcintyre/sdlc/slides.md

 ### Red Flags in Companies

-- No code reviews or testing {.fragment}
+- No code reviews or testing
-- Constant firefighting, no time for improvement {.fragment}
+- Constant firefighting, no time for improvement
-- Blame culture around mistakes {.fragment}
+- Blame culture around mistakes
-- No documentation or knowledge sharing {.fragment}
+- No documentation or knowledge sharing
-- Unlimited overtime expectations {.fragment}
+- Unlimited overtime expectations
-- No investment in developer tools or training {.fragment}
+- No investment in developer tools or training

 Note: You'll learn bad habits at bad companies.
 Look for places that invest in quality and their people.